gabriel-hahn/billing-cycle-reactjs/README.md

 # Billing Cycle Application

-Billing Cycle application, developed to manage the money of users and showing the balance about deposit and withdrawal cash.
-AdminLTE was used as base design of this project :globe_with_meridians: :moneybag:
+Billing Cycle application, developed to manage the money of users and showing the balance about deposit and withdrawal cash :globe_with_meridians: :moneybag:

+<strong>Important:</strong> For this project, it was not mandatory use GraphQL, PWA or TypeScript because it is a small project and does not have a lot of data to retrieve or a lot of type/objects to handle between the modules.
+I used these technologies because I would like to put all together in a same project, showing how they could work together :)

 ## Contributing